Mid-90s today and feeling like 100-107 degrees

 Not much of a change in temperatures today.
 We’ll climb to the mid-90s this afternoon but the humidity will be higher.
-With the heat index climbing, it will feel hotter.
+Heat index reading will range from 100 to 107 degrees!

-Buckle in for some serious summer heat going into this week.
+Buckle in for some serious summer heat headed into the weekend.
 High temperatures climb a couple of degrees every day through Friday.
-Humidity streams in as well with a steady south wind bringing a heat index ranging from 100-107 degrees each afternoon.
+Humidity streams in as well with a steady south wind bringing a heat index climbing to 108 to 110 degrees.
+Once we hit that 108 degree heat index, a heat advisory will be issued for southeast Texas.
+Record highs are also possible starting tomorrow.

 Why So Hot This Week: